sudomatt/sudomatt.github.io/_posts/2019-08-16-BLE for People not Paid to Care.md

 Bare Minimum:

-<b>GAP:  Generic Access Profile</b> - How BLE devices discover each other, navigate a way to set up a secure communication channel
+<b>GAP:  Generic Access Profile</b> - How BLE devices discover each other, navigate a way to set up a secure communication channel.
+These set up the initial connection.

   GAP Peripheral:  Advertises, accepts connections.  (i.e. a fitbit)